 - Export Incentives: There are several incentives to help South African companies gain access to export markets.
 Some of these incentives are available to exporters operating in disparate industries and others are highly industry-specific.
-Incentives include the Export Marketing and Investment Assistance Scheme (EMIA), Motor Industry Development Programme (MIDP), and Duty Credit Certificate Scheme (DCCS). - Research and Development (R&D): Research and development is by definition a risky endeavour for any company.
-Typically funded out of retained earnings or loans, the risk of success or failure is usually borne entirely by the company undertaking it.
-Yet, the reality is that only businesses that innovate survive.
-It is in recognition of this that R&D incentives exist to assist South African companies to invest in R&D projects, i.e., Support Programme for Industrial Innovation (SPII), Partnership Industrial Innovation (PII), Technology and Human Resources for Industry Programme (THRIP) and Innovation Funds (IF). - Capital Projects: Any decision to make an investment in new or increased capital manufacturing capacity is not taken lightly.
+Incentives include the Export Marketing and Investment Assistance Scheme (EMIA), Motor Industry Development Programme (MIDP), and Duty Credit Certificate Scheme (DCCS). - Research and Development (R&D): R&D incentives exist to assist South African companies to invest in R&D projects.
+The Support Programme for Industrial Innovation (SPII), serves to promote local innovation resulting in the development of new products or processes.
+Three schemes are available to successful applicants namely, the matching scheme available to small and medium enterprises, the partnership scheme available to all private sector enterprises and the product process deveopment scheme available to small, very small and micro black-owned private sector enterprises.
+There is also a Technology and Human Resources for Industry Programme (THRIP) and Inannovation Funds (IF). - Capital Projects: Any decision to make an investment in new or increased capital manufacturing capacity is not taken lightly.
 Significant capital is exposed in any such transaction and the impact on the business will always be significant.
 There are a number of significant incentives relating to investment in manufacturing capacity.
 Support ranges from small investments to investments of billions of Rands.
-This includes the Small Medium Enterprise Development Programme (SMEDP), the Foreign Investments Grant (FIG), the Skills Support Programme (SSP), the Strategic Industrial Projects (SIP) and the Critical Infrastructure Programme. - Competitive Behaviour: Companies often have access to capital at optimal costs and to state of the art equipment and production facilities, and are still not competitive when compared to domestic competitors and to imports.
+This includes the Small Medium Enterprise Development Programme (SMEDP), the Foreign Investments Grant (FIG), the Skills Support Programme (SSP), the Strategic Industrial Projects (SIP) and the Critical Infrastructure Programme.

+Competitive Behaviour: Companies often have access to capital at optimal costs and to state of the art equipment and production facilities, and are still not competitive when compared to domestic competitors and to imports.
 In order to address this anomaly there is a suite of incentives designed specifically to encourage competitive practices by South African companies such as the Black Business Supplier Development Programme (BBSDP) and the Sector Partnership Fund (SPF).